KinetekEnergy/vsdiat-aashray-reddy/docs/Day-3/DRC-Magic.md

 # show files
 ls -al

 # open .magicrc (close by with Ctrl + X)
 nano .magicrc

-# open it in magix
+# open it in magic
 magic -d XR &
 ```